 We can so often fall victim to the ‘grass is greener on the other side’ mentality.
-However many men and women who have turned their backs on their marriages too easily have found out too late that it really isn’t.
+However many men and women who have turned their backs on their marriages have found out too late that it really isn’t.
 It is worth putting the effort into our marriages, even when it seems like too much hard work.

 Start by carving out some time to really speak honestly, agreeing together the weakest areas in your marriage that you may need help with.
 Try not to be defensive through this process – yes your partner may well have hurt you deeply (and I don’t want to belittle that), but you may have done the same to them and each person needs to be open to changing attitudes and behaviour.

 As someone who had almost given up on the marriage to my teenage sweetheart, but found happiness, joy and a sense of purpose with him again, I know that marriages can be turned around – however bad things seem.